pranmar123/QAAssignment2/README.md

 ### Running the unit tests
 1. Navigate to ```QAAssignment2``` folder
 2. Run the program on the command prompt using ```python test_main.py -b```

+### Web Interface
+1. Our web application can be found here: https://qa3-4-310802.uc.r.appspot.com/